German troops invade Belgium. At home, people organize aid programs.

 “Come home safely”

 Little Walter is a big help on the vineyard.
 We are now growing all sorts of vegetables on every free sport of soil, above all potatoes.
 Moreover, he is helping at the collection point to pack the gifts for the soldiers: tobacco, bags for cigarettes, matches, chocolate, gingerbread, hard smoked sausage, woolen stockings, pulse warmers, ear protectors, stationery and whatever we can find for you out there at the front.
-All these gifts are then loaded onto motor vehicles and brought to Aachen from there there are transported to the front.
+All these gifts are then loaded onto motor vehicles and brought to Aachen, from there they are transported to the front.
 After school, Walter is helping loading the cars.
 That’s a man’s work’, the little fellow has told the ladies of the Help Committee.
 My darling, you would be immensely proud of our children.
 Come home safely.”

 German advance halted at the Marne